Particular/AwsLoanBrokerShowcase/README.md

 The above command will execute the sample `docker-compose.yml` file starting only the LocalStack container.

-Once the LocalStack container is up and running, from the developement environment start the following projects:
+Once the LocalStack container is up and running, from the development environment start the following projects:

 - Client
 - LoanBroker